AmplifiedHuman/Algorithms/README.md

 # Algorithms Portfolio
 This repository contains documentation and code that I have written for my Algorithms course COMP20290.

+## Interactive Demo
+To run the interactive demo, run [Main.java](../master/src/Main.java).

+Note that: 3SumA & B, RLE, and Huffman Encoding are not available and can only be run through the terminal.

 ## Algorithms List
 Algorithm | Description
 --|--